Overview

 Sandboxed shell for one-off scripts |

-See Agent Tools for the full 22+ inventory.
+See Agent Tools for the full inventory of built-in tools.

 Custom tools (your APIs)